 About the West Fargo Police Department

-Chief Michael D. Reitan leads the 46 sworn police officers, 5 police clerks, 5 support staff, and 7 volunteers within the police department.
+Fourty-six sworn police officers, five police clerks, five support staff, and seven volunteers create this police department.

 Officers are licensed by the State of North Dakota and have received many hours of training before being hired.
 After an officer is hired, they spend 14 weeks with a Field Training Officer (FTO) where they learn and are tested in their knowledge and abilities as an officer.